What Years Did The Toyota 4Runner Have A V8?

 The fifth-generation Toyota 4Runner had improved suspension, interior, styling, and transmission.
 Plus, it came with two engines.
 The most popular powerplant was the 4.0L V6 1GR-FE.

 Tried and true, this engine was already on several Toyota vehicles.
 But, the 4Runner came with an improved injection system, thanks to VVT-i technology.
-Toyota promised that the V6 performed just as well as the V8, and it did.
+Toyota promised that the V6 would perform just as well as the V8, and it did.
 To a degree.

 The power was a respectable 274 hp, but the torque was 278 lb-ft, lower than that of the previous V8.
 This translated to a lower towing capacity, 2,000 pounds less, to be exact.
-And this was important to all those users looking to tow with their 4Runners.
-Here’s an article we wrote on the topic.
+And this was important to all those users looking to tow with their 4Runners. *Check out our article about towing with a 4Runner.

 Fuel performance was like earlier engines, with 17 mpg in the city and 21 mpg on the highway.